Think Globally and Create Locally

-Back in 1977, Stuart Hough, was managing a nightclub in Boulder CO when his mother wanted to open a little antique shop for her retirement.
+Back in 1977, my father Stuart, was managing a nightclub in Boulder CO when his mother wanted to move to Denver and open a little antique shop for her retirement.
 He proceeded to help her find the real estate, and over the course of that time discovered an inexplicable interest in the European decorative arts and antiques.
 The floodgates opened!
-Stuart has spent the following forty years pursuing his passion.
-After several successful antique retail stores around Colorado and Chicago, he had a bit of a midlife crisis and moved to Paris, France in 1995 with his wife and two young children.
+Stuart has spent the last almost forty years pursuing his passion.
+After several successful antique retail stores around Colorado and Chicago, he had a bit of a midlife crisis and moved our family to Paris, France in 1995.

-Stuart’s daughter, Charlotte, saw pictures of the product and immediately fell in love.
-Despite having told herself she would never want to be in the antique business (after feeling burnt out at a young age being dragged into every single antique shop they ever passed), she was intrigued by these funky chair shapes upholstered in beautiful vibrant colors.
-It resonated with her style.
-She moved from Boulder to Connecticut in 2015 to work with Stuart and knew from the get go that CT was not the right fit for them.
-Their warehouse was located in Stamford CT, on a beat up street in the “industrial” part of town, with giant potholes and junkyards lining the road.
-It was, however, called Sunnyside Ave.
-It was almost rudely ironic.
+I saw pictures of the product and immediately fell in love.
+Despite having told myself I would never want to be in the antique business (after feeling burnt out at a young age being dragged into every single antique shop we ever passed), I was intrigued by these funky chair shapes upholstered in beautiful vibrant colors.
+It resonated with my style.
+I moved from Boulder to Connecticut in 2015 to work with my dad and knew from the get-go that CT was not the right fit for us.
+Our warehouse was located in Stamford CT, on a beat up street in the “industrial” part of town, with giant potholes and junkyards lining the road.
+It was, however, almost rudely ironically, called Sunnyside Ave, which is how we later chose our business name.

-They started brainstorming where they could move the business.
-After some fun father-daughter trip to various cool potential locations, they still weren’t sure about what to do.
-And then in the fall of 2015, after completing their fourth High Point Market show, they decided to stop in Asheville because they had heard good things.
+We started brainstorming where we could move the business!
+After some fun father-daughter trips to various cool potential locations, we still weren’t sure about what to do.
+And then in the fall of 2015, after completing our fourth High Point Market show, we decided to visit Asheville because we had heard good things.

-They rolled into town mid-October and were blown away by the beauty and how BUMPIN’ Asheville was.
-After a great meal, they were walking around downtown window-shopping when they noticed one of their chairs, which they had sold at the previous HPM, in a store window!
+We rolled into town mid-October and were blown away by the beauty and how BUMPIN’ Asheville was.
+After a great meal, we were walking around downtown window-shopping when we noticed one of our chairs, which I had sold at the previous HPM, in a store window!
 It was a sign!
-They had found their new home!
+We had found our new home!

-After that they feel into the mystical and magical Asheville vortex where the right people presented themselves at the right time and things naturally fell into place.
-Through a friend they were connected to their great warehouse landlord in Old Fort, NC and shook hands and started shipping trailers from CT to NC.
+After that we fell into the mystical and magical Asheville vortex where the right people presented themselves at the right time and things naturally fell into place.
+Through a friend we were connected to our great warehouse landlord in Old Fort, NC and shook hands and started shipping trailers from CT to NC.

-A few months later, and five 53ft trailers later, Stuart and Charlotte had completed the business and life moves to Asheville!
+A few months later, and seven 53ft trailers later, Stuart and I had completed the business and life moves to Asheville!

-Son/brother Will decided to pack up his car and move out to Asheville as well after a brief, albeit overly enthusiastic, conversation with Charlotte.
-And in the matter of two weeks the three were living in the same town again, for the first time in over ten years when Will left for college.
+My older brother Will decided to pack up his car and move out to Asheville as well, after a brief, albeit overly enthusiastic, conversation we had.
+And in the matter of two weeks all three of us were living in the same town again, for the first time in over ten years when Will left for college.

-(Their mom Pamela is still living in Denver.
-Each time she visits they try to convince her to move here too.)
+(My mom Pamela is still living in Denver.
+Each time she visits we try to convince her to move here too.)

-Will and Charlotte decided to go into business together and operate a retail branch of Stuart’s wholesale business.
-The siblings created their own LLC and signed a lease in the River Arts District.
-They have added their own energy to the business and have started to source and design product themselves.
+Will and I decided to go into business together and operate a retail branch of Stuart’s wholesale business.
+We created our own LLC and signed a lease in the River Arts District.
+We have added our own energy to the business and have started to source and design product ourselves.
 Working with family means lots of unorthodox business structures, and the family views the entire operation (warehouse and retail store) as one big small business.

-Over the course of their first year in business, everyone has learned so much.
+Over the course of our first year in business, everyone has learned so much.
 From general retail store management, to marketing strategies, to furniture design, to conscious capitalist practices, it’s been quite the year!
-Additionally to learning so much about business, the family learned so much about themselves, their community, and their planet.
+Additionally to learning so much about business, our has family learned so much about ourselves, our community, and our planet.

-Asheville being the magical place that it is has offered the most amazing foundation for Will, Stuart and Charlotte to heal, grow, and thrive.
-They have all transitioned into a vegan lifestyle and the ripple effect is directly influencing how they wish for their business to contribute to this world.
+Asheville being the magical place that it is has offered the most amazing foundation for Will, Stuart and me to heal, grow, and thrive.
+We have all transitioned into a vegan lifestyle and the ripple effect is directly influencing how we wish for our business to contribute to this world.